Q1. How competitive is admission to the program?

 Q20.
 How many semesters long is the program?

-A. The master of science program includes 4 full time academic semesters plus one summer session (one class) plus a total of 24 weeks of Level II fieldwork experiences (comprised of 2 distinct fieldwork experiences and each runs for 12 weeks).
+A. The master of science program includes 4 full-time academic semesters plus 1 summer session (one class) plus a total of 24 weeks of Level II fieldwork experiences (comprised of 2 distinct fieldwork experiences and each runs for 12 weeks).

 Q21.
 Can the OT program be completed at night?

-A. The master of science program at Kean University does not offer a night option.
+A. Classes for the M.S and OTD programs at Kean University are not offered at night.
 Classes are regularly scheduled during the morning and some may be in the early afternoon and evening hours.
 Schedules vary from semester to semester.

 Q22.
 How do I know if the courses I took at another college meet the prerequisite requirements?

 A. We highly encourage that all prospective students email us at firstname.lastname@example.org with a course description of the class prior to you registering for the course.